-A respiratory therapist is a licensed health care professional who cares for patients with heart and lung problems; this can include providing oxygen therapy, pulmonary medications, diagnostic testing, life support and mechanical ventilation.
-Respiratory therapists care for a variety of patients, from newborn infants in respiratory distress or children with asthma or pneumonia to victims of trauma or older patients with emphysema or heart failure.
+A respiratory therapist is a licensed health care professional who cares for patients with heart and lung problems.
+This can include providing oxygen therapy, pulmonary medications, diagnostic testing, life support and mechanical ventilation.
+Respiratory therapists care for a variety of patients, including newborn infants in respiratory distress, children with asthma or pneumonia, and victims of trauma or older patients with emphysema or heart failure.

 The program offers an Associate of Science Degree in Respiratory Care which allows a graduate to become a licensed Certified Respiratory Therapist and also affords the opportunity to attain a higher level of credentialing (Registered Respiratory Therapist) as well.

-Beginning in fall 2016, Skyline College will offer a 4-year Baccalaureate Degree in Respiratory Care.
+Skyline College also offers a 4-year Baccalaureate Degree in Respiratory Care.

 Most respiratory therapists participate in three phases of patient care: diagnosis, treatment and patient management.
 While many respiratory therapists work in hospitals, some work in nursing care facilities or travel to patients’ homes.